How to factory-reset your router

 Good news, everyone!
 Remember that FBI reboot-your-router warning in response to Russian malware VPNFilter?
 Turns out it's worse than originally thought, and a lot more people are going to need to do a lot more than just reboot their routers.

-According to a new report from security firm Cisco Talos, the VPNFilter malware is "targeting more makes/models of devices than initially thought, and has additional capabilities, including the ability to deliver exploits to endpoints."
+According to a new report from security firm Cisco Talos, the VPNFilter malware is "targeting more makes and models of devices than initially thought, and has additional capabilities, including the ability to deliver exploits to endpoints."

 Ugh.
 This is going to suck.
 But we can get through it.